 Having experienced the last fifteen years of unprecedented cultural change as principal of one of Ireland’s largest schools and having witnessed during the recession the dismantling of so much of what we achieved since 2000, I am determined to lead the charge of teachers in the battle to regain what we lost, to retain what’s good and to further develop the education system.
 I assure you that I shall work tirelessly to build alliances with other unions in order to secure a better Ireland, one that is sustainable, economically efficient and socially just.
 The challenge is significant, but not daunting.
 Anyone who knows me will testify that big challenges make me tick!

-I would be honoured to serve you as INTO President as we approach the 150th year of our organisation and hope that you will place your trust in me.
+I am honoured to serve you as INTO President as we approach the 150th year of our organisation and thank you for placing your trust in me.

 - John Boyle